-A marine diesel mechanic works to repair, service and adjust different components of diesel engines that are designed to function in fresh or saltwater environments.
+A marine diesel mechanic works to repair, service and adjust different components of diesel engines that are designed to function in fresh- or saltwater environments.
 Some professionals working in the field have the minimum of a high school diploma and have gained skills through on-the-job training.
-Most employers, however, typically prefer to hire mechanics with some formal training from a vocational or community college and who have earned a certificate or associate's degree.
+Most employers, however, typically prefer to hire mechanics with some formal training and who have earned a certificate or associate's degree.

 How to Select a Marine Diesel Mechanic School or College

 Programs in marine diesel mechanics can be found at community and technical colleges.
 This is typically an undergraduate field of study.

 Students should look for training programs designed to offer both classroom and hands-on learning.
 It's especially helpful if the curriculum is structured to prepare students for industry certification exams that, although not always mandatory, may help boost the career of an aspiring mechanic.

 Practical Experience Opportunities

 Prospective diesel mechanics will receive the best training in a program that requires students to apply new skills in assembling, troubleshooting, repairing and working with diesel engines.
 Desirable programs offer partnerships and co-ops with local businesses or employers that give students experience working in the field.
 Location is a key factor, and students should choose a school that has adequate marine access for study and research.

 Program and Specialization Options